-NGAUA has fees for our organization and USA Softball fees (for 2021 this is $135 combined; $65 for NGAUA Association Fees and $70 for USA Softball Registration.
+NGAUA has fees for our organization and USA Softball fees ($135 combined; $65 for NGAUA Association Fees and $70 for USA Softball Registration.
 You will also need a uniform and equipment for the respective sport.

 Our goal is to encourage new officials and we're aware of the upfront out of pocket costs - if you want to minimize some of your uniform costs check the entry for SAVE YOURSELF SOME MONEY!

 EXPECT to pay out in total $200-$300 for registration, uniforms & equipment

 We understand the out of pocket costs for uniforms for new officials.